 Health Insurance Portability & Accountability Act (HIPAA) Training Program

-HR Proactive’s HIPAA Training Program is an easy tool to help you meet your obligation to train employees.
-Individuals, organizations, and agencies that meet the definition of a covered entity under HIPAA must comply with requirements to protect the privacy and security of health information and provide individuals with certain rights in respect to their health information.
+HR Proactive’s HIPAA Training Program is an effective tool to help your organization meet its obligation to train employees.
+Individuals, organizations, and agencies that meet the definition of a covered entity under HIPAA.

 There are two parts to HIPAA: